DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

 ---

 ## Overview
 Google Cloud Run is a fully managed serverless platform for deploying and scaling container-based applications.
-Datadog provides monitoring and log collection for Cloud Run through our [GCP integration][6].
-We also have a solution in Public Beta for instrumentiong your Cloud Run run applications with a purpose-built Agent to enable tracing, custom metrics and direct log collection.
+Datadog provides monitoring and log collection for Cloud Run through the [GCP integration][6].
+Datadog also provides a solution, now in public beta, for instrumenting your Cloud Run run applications with a purpose-built Agent to enable tracing, custom metrics, and direct log collection.

-  <div class="alert alert-warning">This feature is currently available in Public Beta.
-We welcome feedback on this solution, and your experience monitoring GCP Serverless workloads through this form or through your standard support and account channels.
-Cloud Run monitoring and APM tracing are available without direct cost during the Beta period.
-Existing APM customers may incur increased span ingestion and volume costs.
-We plan to communicate and introduce pricing for this use before General Availability.   <a href="[Feedback Form](https://forms.gle/HSiDGnTPvDvbzDAQA)"></div>
+  <div class="alert alert-warning">This feature is in public beta.
+You can provide feedback through a <a href="https://forms.gle/HSiDGnTPvDvbzDAQA">feedback form</a>, or through your standard support channels.
+During the beta period, Cloud Run monitoring and APM tracing are available without a direct cost.
+Existing APM customers may incur increased span ingestion and volume costs. </div>

-## Tracking and Custom Metrics
+## Tracking and custom metrics
 ### Build your container

 If you are using a Dockerfile to build your application, complete the following: